-- Governance- The PMO ensures that decisions are made by the right people, based on accurate information.
-The governance role can also include audits or peer reviews, developing project and program structures, and ensuring accountability at all levels. - Transparency-PMO is responsible for providing information and being the single source of data.
-Information needs to relevant and accurate to support effective decisionmaking and provided to people in a way they can understand. - Reusability- The PMO facilitates the sharing of knowledge for the purpose of preventing project teams from
+- Governance The RSO ensures that decisions are made by the right people, based on accurate information.
+The governance role can also include audits or peer reviews, developing project and program structures, and ensuring accountability at all levels. - Transparency The RSO is responsible for providing information and being the single source of data.
+Information needs to be relevant and accurate to support effective decision-making and provided to people in a way they can understand. - Reusability The RSO facilitates the sharing of knowledge for the purpose of preventing project teams from reinventing the wheel, making the RSO the central point for lessons learned, templates, and best practice.